 If you attempt to update an existing article through your RSS feed and the update is ignored, Facebook will continue to display the most recent version of the article in the Instant Articles system.
 Changes to published Instant Articles that are more than one day old can be implemented manually, via the web-based Instant Articles editor tool accessible from your Facebook Page.

 Media assets associated with an RSS item will only update if the URL of the media asset has changed.

 To properly distribute your content to Instant Articles, ensure your content is visible to our crawler.
-If you normally restrict access to your content, you'll need to whitelist our crawler.
-Please refer to our Facebook Crawler guide for advice on how to identify our crawler and preferred approaches to whitelisting.
+If you normally restrict access to your content, you'll need to add our crawler to your allwo list.
+Please refer to our Facebook Crawler guide for advice on how to identify our crawler and preferred approaches to allow listing.

 You will be able to activate your Instant Articles feed after it has successfully passed the Article Review.
 Until then, you won't be able to publish Instant Articles.

 Publishers with an approved production RSS feed can set up a separate development RSS feed to develop and test changes.
 The development feed is isolated from your production feed, and articles from this feed will never be publicly visible.

 To set up a development feed, click Publishing Tools from the top of your Facebook Page, select Configuration under the Instant Articles heading from the left menu and find the Development RSS Feed section: